How to Prepare Your Toddler for a New Sibling

 Pregnancy will bring big changes for both of you and it’s great to be well-prepared, but try to keep things as normal as possible.
 Whether it’s attending playgroups or dance lessons, or even just playing with them as you usually would, keep your routine consistent for your toddler.
 Get in some one-to-one quality time while you can.

-INTRODUCING THEIR NEW SIBLING
+INTRODUCING A NEW SIBLING TO YOUR TODDLER

 Your toddler may take to being a big sibling like a duck to water, but when the moment finally arrives for your two precious little ones to meet, try not to be disheartened if your eldest doesn’t give your baby the warmest reception.